House of Lords Reform Act 2014

 The House of Lords Reform Act 2014 is an Act of Parliament of the United Kingdom.
 The Act was a private member's bill.
-It received Royal Assent on 14 May 2014.
-The Act allows members of the House of Lords to retire or resign – actions previously constitutionally impossible for Life Peers.
-(Under the provisions of the Peerage Act 1963, hereditary peers can effectively resign from the House of Lords by disclaiming their peerage, but this procedure has only been used once since the House of Lords Act 1999 removed automatic membership of hereditary peers in that House.)
-It also makes provision to exclude members who commit serious criminal offences resulting in a jail sentence of at least one year, and members who fail to attend the House for a whole session.
+It received royal assent on 14 May 2014.
+The Act allows members of the House of Lords to retire or resign – actions previously constitutionally impossible for life peers.
+It also makes provision to exclude members who commit serious criminal offences resulting in a jail sentence of at least one year, and members who fail to attend the House for a whole session, provided that the session is longer than 6 months.
 The Act does not have retrospective effect.